Intro to Web Scraping Using Selenium Grid

 • Queue size: the number of sessions waiting in the queue.
 Since we don't have any sessions in the queue, it's set to zero.

-Now that we have Selenium Grid Docker up and running, let's install a few python libraries to start scraping through the selenium grid server:
+Now that we have Selenium Grid Docker up and running, let's install selenium webdriver bindings via the selenium package and beautifulsoup4 to parse HTML:

 pip install selenium bs4